 Plan on spending about ten minutes outlining your upcoming chapter BEFORE you start writing it and you’ll find the writing process flows better.
 (Sometimes, outlining the chapter takes a little longer, but give yourself a time limit – or you could end up on the proverbial hamster wheel again, going round and round in circles and not actually going anywhere with your writing).

 The last thing that I should mention, but which is perhaps the most important: be consistent with your writing.
-Make sure you set aside at least an hour a day.
+Make sure you set aside at least an hour a day (or whatever your pre-determined time limit is).
 Yes, there will be some days where the wheels totally fall off the bus because life gets in the way; but let those days be the exception rather than the rule.
 Ever heard the saying, “Count your pennies and the pounds will take care of themselves”?
 It’s the same thing with writing (or any large project for that matter).
 Breaking it down into bite-sizes pieces that you can do each day will eventually give you the whole cake; which in your case, will be a completed book.

 Let’s sum up then:

 - Get your book idea (see my free gift if you’re stuck with this part)